buriedObject/wizard-fight/Character Creation.md

-Focus - offensive spellcasting resource, maintain concentration despite distraction, Willpower - ability to resist mental effects, defend against spell attacks Acumen - mental reaction and calculation speed, Intuition - draw conclusions,
+Focus - offensive spellcasting resource, maintain concentration despite distraction, Willpower - ability to resist mental effects, defend against spell attacks Acumen - mental reaction and calculation speed, Intuition - come to conclusions and make connections

 #### BODY
-Strength -
-Endurance - defensive physical resource
+Strength - move large objects and apply great force Endurance - defensive physical resource
-Dexterity -
-Agility -
+Dexterity - pick locks, wield weapons with finesse, play instruments Agility - move your body with speed and grace

 #### MAGIC
-Resonance -
-Coherence -
+Resonance - connect to the world around you, align with concepts Coherence -

 Characters begin with a score of 5 in each of these ten attributes, and may increase this score my spending a number of progression points corresponding to the new score: increasing Strength from 5 to 6 requires 6 progression points.